How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 How to get there

-• Alternatively, take the MRT to Taft Station and take the LRT1 to Carriedo Station.
+• Alternatively, take the MRT to Taft Station and the LRT1 to Carriedo Station.
 Ride a jeep going to Pier and get off at Intramuros.

 10. Vigan